AlexanderLabWHOI/EUKnique/README.md

 | CAM\_ASM\_000047 | *Heterocapsa rotundata* | https://www.imicrobe.us/#/samples/1663 | MMETSP0503 |
 | CAM\_SMPL\_002340 | *Skeletonema costatum* 1716 | https://www.imicrobe.us/#/samples/1676 | MMETSP0013 |
 | CAM\_SMPL\_002341 | *Nitzchia sp.* RCC80 | https://www.imicrobe.us/#/samples/1677 | MMETSP0014 |

-## Running the pipeline

-Running the pipeline is as simple as customizing the script used to generate the salmon index file based on the relevant reference genomes, and then running:

-``
-snakemake --use-conda
-``

-in the main directory of the repository.